fadams/firecracker-in-docker/firecracker-rootfs-tutorial/README.md

 ## Tutorial
 ### Introduction
-There are many different ways to create a Linux root filesystem, but as the ultimate goal of this repository is to allow us to transform existing Docker images into the equivalent firecracker-in-docker images the focus of this tutorial shall be on explaining a number of different approaches for creating a rootfs image from a Docker image.
+There are many different ways to create a Linux root filesystem, but as the ultimate goal of this repository is to allow us to transform existing Docker images into equivalent firecracker-in-docker images the focus of this tutorial shall be on explaining a number of different approaches for creating a rootfs image from a Docker image.

 To that end, for the purpose of this tutorial we shall use the following example Dockerfile [Dockerfile-focal-demo](Dockerfile-focal-demo), which is a a simple Ubuntu based image that contains a few network applications and the systemd init system, which is unusual in a Docker application, but useful when getting started with Firecracker.
 ```